Photo: Clear & Quiet Photography

 Art Therapist & Licensed Professional Counselor

-As my sons are becoming more independent, I am earning my master’s degree in art therapy from Mount Mary University.
 I have always felt that using my creative side has helped me through life’s difficulties and I find it easier to talk about difficult issues if I am also using my hands to make something.
-Leaning on my undergrad experience and my experience as a parent, art therapy has become a passion and I hope to help clients improve their lives, if even in small ways.
+Leaning on my undergrad experience and my experience as a parent, art therapy has become a passion and I hope to help others improve their lives, if even in small ways.

 My specialties…